Gaining weight for no obvious reason? Feeling tired and stressed all the time? Craving sweets and salty snacks?

 So, how does adrenal fatigue mess with your weight?

-This affects insulin too.
-Your cells become insulin-resistant which increases the production of insulin in your body.
+Another correlation between adrenal fatigue and weight gain is related to insulin.
+Too much cortisol causes your cells to become insulin-resistant which increases the production of insulin in your body.
 So, your blood sugar levels go up resulting in weight gain, especially in the belly area.

-Cortisol also affects the thyroid gland functions which control your metabolism.
-When your thyroid hormones are not at their optimal levels, your metabolism is slower and you gain more weight.
+Additionally, adrenal fatigue affects the thyroid gland functions which control your metabolism.
+When your thyroid hormones are not at their optimal levels, your metabolism is slower and you gain weight more easily.

 This way, you’ll gradually recover from adrenal fatigue and get back to your normal levels of energy.